 Impact

-An unreferenced kernel memory object is left allocated when a 6 GHz Wi‑Fi scan fails.
-The rdev->int_scan_req structure is never freed because the cleanup path is bypassed, resulting in a memory leak that gradually consumes system RAM and can deteriorate kernel responsiveness
+An unreferenced kernel memory object remains allocated when a 6 GHz Wi‑Fi scan fails.
+The rdev->int_scan_req structure is never freed because the cleanup path is bypassed, causing a memory leak that progressively consumes system RAM and can degrade kernel responsiveness.

 Affected Systems

-All Linux kernel builds incorporating the affected wireless driver code before the patch, across all vendor distributions that use the upstream kernel.
-The issue is reported as a Linux kernel bug rather than a particular distribution package
+All Linux kernel builds that include the affected wireless driver code prior to the patch, across all vendor distributions using the upstream kernel.
+The issue is a Linux kernel bug, not tied to a specific distribution package.

 Risk and Exploitability

-The flaw is confined to a driver‑level memory allocation path and does not grant credential elevation or code execution.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
-While exploitation is unlikely to be public, repeated failures could cause memory exhaustion and disrupt kernel operations
+The flaw resides in a driver‑level memory allocation path and does not enable credential elevation or code execution.
+The vulnerability has a CVSS score of 5.5, indicating medium severity.
+The EPSS score is < 1% and the vulnerability is not listed in the CISA KEV catalog.
+Although exploitation is unlikely to be public, repeated failures could lead to memory exhaustion and disrupt kernel operations.

 OpenCVE Enrichment